 Certificate in Anglican Studies

-The Certificate in Anglican Studies is designed to serve the academic and formational requirements of those preparing for ministry – ordained and lay – in the Episcopal Church and other member churches of the Anglican Communion.
-Students in the M.Div. program interested in the Certificate in Anglican Studies should declare that interest to the Director of the Anglican Episcopal House of Studies and the Office of Academic Formation and Programs, so that they may be assigned an Anglican/Episcopal faculty advisor.
+The Certificate in Anglican Studies is designed to serve the academic and formational requirements of those preparing for Anglican/Episcopal ministry, ordained or lay.
+Students in the M.Div. program interested in the Certificate in Anglican Studies should declare their interest to the Director of the Anglican Episcopal House of Studies and the Office of Academic Formation and Programs, so that they may be assigned an Anglican/Episcopal faculty advisor.

 Classes Offered in Anglican Studies

 The Divinity School has offered the following classes in Anglican Studies:

 - The Role and Function of Music in the Liturgy

 - History of the Protestant Episcopal Church in America, 1700-present